Gopigunaganti/whatsapp-bulk-messages-without-saving-contacts/README.md

 A Python script that sends WhatsApp messages automatically from WhatsApp web application without saved contact numbers.
 It reads data from an excel sheet and sends configured messages to recipients.

-## Important Note

-- WhatsApp Business released API on May 2022, no longer needed this repository.
-You can accomplish your same requirements through WhatsApp Business APIs.

 ## Prerequisites

 In order to run the Python script, your system must have the following programs/packages installed: